-We’ll talk about opera in an upcoming post but one trick for appreciating dance is to watch ballets and contemporary dance pieces that spring from interests we DO have.
-For instance, if little Susie likes fairy tales then introduce her to ballets such as Sleeping Beauty, Cinderella, or Hansel and Gretel.
-If Johnny enjoys action films, watch clips from The Three Musketeers.
+A trick for appreciating dance is to watch ballets and contemporary dance pieces that spring from interests we DO have.
+For instance, if your kids like fairytales then introduce them to ballets such as Sleeping Beauty, Cinderella, or Hansel and Gretel.
+If they action films, watch clips from The Three Musketeers.

 Not sure which ballets fit the different categories?
 Here’s a list to get you started.

 The Three Musketeers by David Nixon, music by Malcolm Arnold